 Maternity and Parental Leave Laws in Rhode Island

-RI's Parental and Family Medical Leave Act protects your job while you take pregnancy disability or parenting leave.
+RI's Parental and Family Medical Leave Act protects your job while you take pregnancy disability or parenting leave, and the TDI/TCI programs pay you during leave.

-If you work in Rhode Island, the Parental and Family Medical Leave Act (PFMLA) gives you the right to take time off work for parenting, childbirth, and pregnancy (when physically unable to work).
-Rhode Island is also one of a small handful of states that provides temporary disability insurance, which pays employees a portion of their regular compensation while they are unable to work due to pregnancy and childbirth.
-The state also provides temporary caregiver insurance to new parents.
-In addition, the federal Family Medical Leave Act (FMLA) and the federal Pregnancy Discrimination Law (PDA) give some employees in Rhode Island the right to take unpaid time off.
+If you work in Rhode Island, the Parental and Family Medical Leave Act (PFMLA) gives you the right to take time off work for parenting, childbirth, and pregnancy (if you're physically unable to work).
+Rhode Island is also one of a small handful of states that provides temporary disability insurance (TDI), which pays employees a portion of their regular salary while they can't work due to pregnancy and childbirth.
+The state also provides temporary caregiver insurance (TCI) to new parents.

 Job Protections for Time Off During Pregnancy in Rhode Island

-There are two types of laws that might protect you if you need pregnancy leave: laws that require pregnancy leave and laws prohibiting pregnancy discrimination.
+There are two types of laws that protect your job if you need pregnancy leave: laws that require pregnancy leave and those prohibiting pregnancy discrimination.

 Pregnancy Disability Leave Under the PFMLA and the FMLA